worseTyler/MarkdownBlogs/2020/06/vue-cli-net-core-3-1/index.md

+## Set Up of Vue Without Support of .NET Core 3.1
+#
 Estimated reading time: 2 minutes

 Vue is becoming a very popular front-end framework, but .NET Core 3.1 still doesn't officially support it.
 Thanks to VueCliMiddleware, it only takes a couple of steps to get set up.